 Below you can see which writers we have definitively identified so far.

-After immigrating to Egypt following the destruction of Jerusalem, Baruch authored most of the stories of Genesis
+After immigrating to Egypt following the destruction of Jerusalem, Jeremiah's former scribe authored most of Genesis

 Where: Egypt

-Greatest Works (in Genesis): The Garden of Eden, Cain and Abel, the Flood, most patriarch stories, and Joseph
+Greatest Works: The Garden of Eden, Cain and Abel, the Flood, most patriarch stories, and Joseph

 Traits: all-time great, emotional, tender